Google's search tricks: using index of, intitle and more

 Info: Show Google’s Summary Information about a website

-The info operator shows the summary information for a site and provides links to other Google searches that might pertain to that site, as shown below.
+The info operator shows a site's summary information and links to other Google searches that might pertain to that site, as shown below.
 The parameter to this operator must be a valid URL or site name.
 You can achieve this same functionality by supplying a site name or URL as a search query.

 filetype: search only within files of a specific type.

-This operator instructs Google to search only within the text of a particular type of file.
+This operator instructs Google to search only within the text of a particular file type.
 It requires an additional search argument.

 Filetype:pdf internet of things